 This spot would work well for a retirement home or second home, but mobile homes are not allowed here.

-Located in the Cedar Creek area of Bull Shoals Lake, high on a ridge that overlooks the main channel of the White River, this wooded parcel of land is restricted to residential construction only (no mobile homes) and has some great building sites in the trees.
+Located in the Cedar Creek area of Bull Shoals Lake, high on a ridge close to the main channel of the White River arm of the lake, this wooded parcel of land is restricted to residential construction only (no mobile homes) and has some great building sites in the trees.
 The county road goes on down to the lake, so a nearby access exists.

 The setting here is very country, with no other homes in sight, the lake boundary is one of your adjoining neighbors, and the woods are lovely, dark and deep.